andfanilo/lyon2/docs/mlops.md

         - the `./` specifies the folder which contains the `Dockerfile` to build.
 You should already be in the said folder.
     - Make sure the new `td` image was created.
 What is the size of the image?
 The command is similar to one used in a previous section.
     - Run your new image!
 The command is similar to one used in a previous section.
     - Docker build work in layers.
-Edit or duplicate the `RUN pip install rich` line to add some more dependencies (like, install `pandas` or `numpy` or something cool).
+Try to add dependencies in the `requirements.txt` file.
 When you rerun the same `build` command, do you notice something in the print output?
 You should see ` ---> Using cache` appear in particular places, telling you it didn't start the build from scratch.
         - Useful when you have Dockerfiles with around 100 commands [like the Kaggle/python one](https://github.com/Kaggle/docker-python/blob/main/Dockerfile.tmpl)

 !!! danger "Challenge"